ncatlab/nlab-content/pages/7/1/2/0/10217/content.md

 ## Idea

-In [[logic]], an incompleteness theorem says (about some formal [[theory]]) that for some statement $p$ expressed in the language of the theory, neither $p$ nor its [[negation]] $\neg{p}$ have [[proofs]] in the theory: that certain statements are formally [[undecidable proposition|undecidable]] in the theory.
-Particularly for many theories, it is possible to internalize within the theory the external statement that the theory is [[consistent theory|consistent]], in such a way that the theory, if consistent, is incapable of establishing its internal consistency.
+In [[logic]], an incompleteness theorem expresses limitations on provability within a (consistent) formal [[theory]].
+Most famously it refers to a pair of theorems due to [[Kurt Gödel]]; the first incompleteness theorem says roughly that for any [[consistent theory]] $T$ containing [[Peano arithmetic|arithmetic]] and whose theorems can be computably enumerated, there is an arithmetic sentence which is true for the [[natural numbers]] $\mathbb{N}$ that cannot be proven in $T$.
+The second incompleteness theorem shows that for such theories $T$, the sentence can be taken to be a suitable arithmetization of the statement of consistency of $T$ itself, i.e., that no such theory "can demonstrate its own consistency" -- can prove an arithmetic statement that encodes the assertion of its consistency.

-The most famous example is probably the pair of incompleteness theorems, due to [[Kurt Gödel]], that bear on _any_ theory in which [[Peano arithmetic]] (or indeed [[Robinson arithmetic]]) can be internalized, but in some sense the phenomenon had been known long before.
-For example, axiom systems for [[Euclidean geometry]] which do not include the [[parallel postulate]] might not decide the parallel postulate, as shown by models for both Euclidean and non-Euclidean geometry.
-But the sweeping and ubiquitous nature of incompleteness phenomena only became fully appreciated after G&#246;del's work.
+An incompleteness theorem can be read as an [[undecidable proposition|undecidability result]]: there are formal propositions $p$ in the theory such that neither $p$ nor its [[negation]] $\neg{p}$ have [[proofs]] in the theory.
+As such, it is part of a long history; for example, axiom systems for [[Euclidean geometry]] not including the [[parallel postulate]] might not decide the parallel postulate, as shown by models for both Euclidean and non-Euclidean geometry.
+What was novel about G&#246;del's results is that they worked directly at the level of syntax and applied to any (effectively generated) extension of arithmetic, producing sentences which in effect imply their unprovability.

 ## G&#246;del\'s incompleteness theorems

 To some extent, G&#246;del's incompleteness theorems have always had an air of mystery about them, or at least a reputation of being exceedingly difficult or subtle.
 The major insight of G&#246;del, that items in formal logic can be encoded within the recursive structures afforded by arithmetic ([[Gödel numbering]]), is of course a signal achievement not to be underestimated, and the detailed working out of the result that the provability predicate can be encoded as a [[recursive set]] can be said to form the technical core of this work.
 But the punchline, in the form of his [[diagonalization argument]] that produces a true[^fine1] but unprovable sentence, should be seen for what it is: one of many [[diagonalization arguments]] (including for example [[Cantor's theorem]]) that are essentially alike in structure, and familiar to all mathematicians.

 This diagonalization result, so often obscured, should be laid bare as the simple piece of algebra that it is.
-We give one approach here, based on the algebra of [[hyperdoctrine]]s.
+We give one approach here, based on the algebra of [[hyperdoctrines]].

 ### Categorical preliminaries